ltex-plus/ltex-plus/pages/settings.md

 Debug setting to log the communication between language client and server.

-When reporting issues, set this to `"verbose"` and open the `LTeX Language Client` log in `View` › `Output`.
+When reporting issues, set this to `"verbose"` and open the `LTeX+ Language Client` log in `View` › `Output`.
 Append the relevant part to the GitHub issue.

-Changes require restarting LTeX to take effect.
+Changes require restarting LTeX+ to take effect.

 <!-- ltex-client-specific-end -->